Sperm Extraction with Micro-TESE: How Does It Work?

 While vasectomy is an effective method of contraception, it is not always irreversible.
 In fact, up to 6% of men who undergo vasectomy may experience a reversal of the procedure due to changes in their personal circumstances, such as remarriage or a desire to have more children.

 For men who have undergone vasectomy and wish to conceive a child, there are several options available.
 One option is vasectomy reversal surgery, which reconnects the vas deferens to allow the passage of sperm.
-However, this procedure is not always successful, and success rates decrease over time since the original vasectomy.
+However, this procedure is not always successful, and success rates have decreased over time since the original vasectomy.

 Vasectomy Surgery

-Read more: Vasectomy Procedure: Recovery, Side effects & Effectiveness
+Read more: Vasectomy Procedure: Recovery, Side Effects & Effectiveness

 Why Infertility Treatment in Iran?